j-c-levin/cron-experimentation/README.md

 # Parser scope

-This parser implements all the basic inputs for a cron format following the linux specification:
+This parser implements the basic inputs for a cron string in the format following the linux specification:

 http://man7.org/linux/man-pages/man5/crontab.5.html

 ### Future work

-* Handle ```@yearly``` or other shorthand commands
+* Handle ```@yearly``` or other shorthand commands.

 * There's a lot of repetition, potentially create a 'generic matcher' that handles all the common matches?